efrei-paris-sud/connected-chair/lab/1/Exercise/1/Readme.md

-We then used the "Brightness" code from Arduino Examples
+We then used the "Brightness" [code](code.ino) from Arduino Examples.
+Once the Arduino board was connected to the computer and the above code was uploaded, our white LED turned on.